molpopgen/fwdpy11/doc/pages/softselection.rst

     print(mm.M)
     print(mm.scaled)

-The previous examples are uninteresting because the identity matrix means no migration.
-By default, there is no migration, which is represented by the value ``None``:

-.. ipython:: python

-    d = fwdpy11.DiscreteDemography(set_deme_sizes=[fwdpy11.SetDemeSize(0, 1, 500)])
-    print(d.migmatrix)
+This is example is uninteresting because the identity matrix means no migration, as the probability that an offspring in deme ``i`` picks a parent from deme ``i`` is 1.0 and the probability of a parent from any other deme is 0.0.
+The absence of migration is true whether or not we scale these rates by deme sizes during the simulation.

 The only reason to use the identity matrix is to start a simulation with no migration and then change the rates later.
 To see this in action, we'll first generate a